 The Scottish Government's intention to end right to buy entitlements has been included in The Housing (Scotland) Bill which was introduced to the Scottish Parliament on 21 November 2013.
-Right to Buy will end three years from the date the Bill becomes law.
-However this could change as the Bill goes through Parliament.
+The proposal as it currently stands is that right to buy will end three years from the date the Bill becomes law.

 A list of questions and answers gives more information about what ending right to buy means for tenants.

 Please send any enquiries to firstname.lastname@example.org Emails are monitored daily and we will respond as soon as possible.
 If you do not have email access call 0141 305 4086.
 We can't advise on individual entitlements.
 If you have questions about your entitlement please contact your landlord.

 A guidance circular for social landlords, a booklet for tenants and an application form are available:

 Hard copies of the circular and booklet are also available and can be obtained through the Scottish Government, by contacting email@example.com.
 There are no hard copies of the application form, which is only available for download.
 Please note that applications should only be made on this form and any stocks of the old application form (APP1) should be disposed of.

 Separate guidance for local authorities on the designation of pressured areas is available.